Tony Cárdenas

-Antonio Cárdenas (/ˈkɑrdəˌnɑːs/ KAR-də-NAHSS; born March 31, 1963) is an American politician who has served as the United States representative for California's 29th congressional district since January 2013.
+Antonio Cárdenas (/ˈkɑrdəˌnɑːs/ KAR-də-NAHSS; born March 31, 1963) is an American politician who served as the United States representative for California's 29th congressional district from 2013 to 2025.

 A member of the Democratic Party, Cárdenas was previously a member of the Los Angeles City Council, representing the Sixth Council District, which covers parts of the northeast San Fernando Valley, including Arleta, Pacoima, Sun Valley, North Hollywood, Panorama City, Van Nuys, and Lake Balboa.

 Cárdenas was elected to the California State Assembly for three consecutive terms and chaired the budget committee.
 He was elected to the Los Angeles City Council in 2003 and reelected in 2007 and 2011.
-Cárdenas was elected to Congress in 2012 and has been reelected every two years since.
+Cárdenas was elected to Congress in 2012 and was re-elected five times.
+He did not seek re-election in 2024.

 Early life and education

 Cárdenas was born on March 31, 1963, in Pacoima, Los Angeles.
 He is one of 11 children of Andrés Cárdenas and María Quezada, who immigrated to the United States shortly after marrying in Jalisco, Mexico, in 1946.
 Andrés Cárdenas was a farm worker near Stockton, California, before the family relocated to Pacoima in 1954.

 Cárdenas graduated from San Fernando High School in the northeast San Fernando Valley.
-In 1986, he earned a Bachelor of Arts degree in electrical engineering from the University of California, Santa Barbara.
+In 1986, he earned a Bachelor of Science degree in electrical engineering from the University of California, Santa Barbara.